-Here a gas-masked worker prepares to load up the washing machine – like tumble cages with sliders, and then adds the chosen color to be sprayed on.
+Here, a worker prepares to load up the washing machine – like tumble cages with sliders, and then adds the chosen color to be sprayed on.

 The factory has the air of a World War II munitions assembly plant, with the clangs of chopping, steaming, banging, shaking and even what sounds like a machine gun.
 There are rolls of material and countless odd-looking machines with various types of zippers trundling, winding or shooting in or out of them.

-The Taiwanese-born Paul Lai (owner) had been working in fast food – when a Taiwanese company called Zipper Power approached him to run the factory back in 1984.
-The plan had been to set up in New York, but he found it “too far and too cold!”
+Owner Paul Lai had been working in fast food – when a Taiwanese company called Zipper Power approached him to run the factory back in 1984.
 In the early years business boomed, running 24/7, six days a week with over 200 employees.

 But then China opened, and people could buy their own inexpensive machinery.
 The company focused on how to compete with China, without actually having to move there.

 The factory now employs 43 people and is the only remaining U.S. zipper company west of the Mississippi.

 UCan ships all over the United States, and occasionally Japanese companies will import its zippers because their customers love anything American.

 Like most American companies competing with China, this factory has become more automated over the years.